berthubert/simplomon/README.md

 If you miss features that just make sense, do let me know!
 Open an issue [here](https://github.com/berthubert/simplomon/issues) please.

+# Important news
+If you upgraded on the 12th of April 2024 and were using the SQLite logger, you need to change `Logger("db.sqlite")` to `Logger{filename="db.sqlite"}`.

 # Mission statement
 Right now Simplomon is simple and robust.
 History shows it is a struggle to keep a project lean, but we're going to give it a try.
 Simple to use however does not imply a lack of powerful features.
 But it does mean: